-The suspecting faculty member discusses the situation with the student within three working days of the incident or becoming aware of the incident.
-Then:
+The suspecting faculty member discusses the situation with the student within three working days of the incident or them becoming aware of the incident.
+Following then:

-- The faculty may conclude the suspicion of academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The faculty may conclude that there is sufficient evidence to support the claim of academic misconduct and reports the information to the appropriate Program Director.
+• The faculty may conclude that the suspicion of academic misconduct was unfounded.

+- The student may acknowledge the behavior occurred. - The faculty may conclude that there is sufficient evidence to support the claim of academic misconduct and reports the information to the Program Director. - Proceed to Step 2.